cyberfreaq/kali-prep/README.md

 ```

 # Known issues
-- "printf" and "read" command appear in wrong order in the warning message when running the script
-- Somewhere during the installation Kali asks for a password for a new "Default" keyring
+- Somewhere during the installation Kali asks for a password for a new "Default" keyring.
+I think this is caused by one of the tools from the azure module
-  - Workaround: apt -y install seahorse; open application "Passwords and Keys" and create new "Password Keyring" with name "Default" (choose any pw you like)

 ## Todo
 - [ ] Add jconsole